Gromatou/moineau-Frame-2.5p/recommended-components.md

 **Requirement:** lightweight components

 ###  Analog
-Congrats, you're a goat 🐐 — you can use an AIO with integrated VTX:
+You can use an AIO with integrated VTX:

 - **55€ — JHEMCU ELVTX**: 5g, 12A ESC, 400mW VTX; a cheap 5-in-1 AIO
   <img src="pictures/aio-jhemcu-elvtx.png" alt="elvtx" height="300">